Live WebinarWhat instead of “Brush and don’t eat sweets”? Fast guide through basic prophylactic measures for children

 “We demonstrated its preventive and therapeutic activity both in cell lines and in human-derived pseudostratified and highly differentiated histocultures, mimicking faithfully the upper respiratory tract”

 Cyclodextrins fight viruses through sequestering the cholesterol from viral particles, causing lipid raft disruption.
 In other words, cyclodextrins disturb the lipid membrane of the virus, effectively defeating its activity and spread.
 Cyclodextrins can also deplete cholesterol from host cell membranes, rendering them less susceptible to viral infection.

 Applying cyclodextrins to the mucous membranes of the mouth can therefore help prevent infection and the spread of viruses in the mouth, nose and throat.
 Prophylactic nasal and throat sprays can be developed to prevent viral transmission via the respiratory route.

-At present, there are very few oral care products on the market that contain cyclodextrins.
+At present, Curaprox Perio plus regenerate is one of the few mouthwashes containing cyclodextrins.
 In order to actively fight the spread of viral infections, cyclodextrins should be included in future mouthwash and rinse solutions as active agents.

 This will not only help dental offices maintain higher standards of viral safety, but also enable each and every one of us to actively treat and prevent infections through everyday gargles that are easy to use and beneficial for the general health of the mouth, throat and nose and thus effectively the whole body.